 Network Comparison

 Dozens of methods have been proposed to be used in network comparison (for a review, see citation needed).
 The well-known methods are adapted to cases where the nodes are labeled (i.e., distinguishable) a priori.
-These methods are not always suitable for non-labeled networks (wherein the nodes are not assigned to any labels, which is the case for our models), as they require a primary step of inferring (or estimating) node labels or matching the nodes for the networks being compared (also known as node correspondence problem), which is computationally very costly (citation needed).
+In non-labeled networks wherein the nodes are not assigned to any labels, which is the case for our models), as they require a primary step of inferring (or estimating) node labels or matching the nodes for the networks being compared (also known as node correspondence problem), which is computationally very costly (citation needed).

 Networks as distributions